Covenant Health (Tennessee)

 Covenant Health is an integrated health system organization based in Knoxville, Tennessee, with operations throughout the Knoxville metropolitan area.

 Covenant Health was formed in 1996 by the merger of Fort Sanders Health System of Knoxville with the organization that operated Methodist Medical Center of Oak Ridge.

-Covenant Health had an operating income of $38.3 million in 2020.
-They received a total of $92.5 million in government relief from the CARES Act and other funding.
+The company reported $1.683 billion in revenue and has a total of $3.2 billion in assets according to their 2023 Annual tax report.

+The company employs over 11,000 people, making it one of the largest employers in the region.